vyanev1/school_schedule_generator/README.md

 - `main.py`: Main script containing class scheduling logic and schedule printing.
 - `models`: The directory contains classes for `Grade`, `Subject`, `Schedule`, and `ScheduleFactory`.
+- `constants`: The directory contains defined constants in the program
 - `README.md`: Documentation file (you are here).

 ## How to Use